RainbowJM/real-time-web/README.md

 -  `user`: This event is used to send the user data to the server.
 -  `users`: This event is used to send the users data to the client.
 -  `connect`: This event checks if the user is connected to the server.
 If not it will go to the offline mode/page.
+-  `disconnected`: This event checks if the user is disconnected from the server.
+If so it give a notification that the user left in the chat.
+-  `game won`: This event is used when the game is won.
+It will give a notification who won the game.

 The full code of the server is in the file `app.js` and the client code is in the file `script.js`.
 At most of the function there is a comment that explains what the function does.